Finance for Senior Executives

 Both groups of executives will learn to communicate more effectively as they engage in dynamic financial discussions with an accomplished group of peers who have diverse functional roles.
 For example, the FSE classroom provides a supportive environment for nonfinance executives to ask, "Can you explain that to me again?"—or for financial specialists to ask, "How can I explain this better to my nonfinance colleagues?"
-All participants will return to their organizations with a more solid foundation in finance, greater insight into the different concerns of their colleagues during financial discussions, and tools to communicate more effectively with everyone in the organization—regardless of their professional background—and improve the bottom line.
+All participants in this finance for executives program will return to their organizations with a more solid foundation in finance, greater insight into the different concerns of their colleagues during financial discussions, and tools to communicate more effectively with everyone in the organization—regardless of their professional background—and improve the bottom line.

 Q. In what specific ways will nonfinance managers benefit from attending FSE?